 No one knows exactly how long it will take to improve your credit score.
 Even significant negative entries will age over time and get progressively less powerful.
 However, for most of them, the longest it will take is 7 years until they fully disappear.

 There are multiple things you could do to improve your credit score over time.

 Your repayment history makes up one of the most important parts of your credit score.
-Therefore, consistent timely repayments are the base for a good credit score.
+Therefore, consistent timely repayments are the basis for a good credit score.
 If you already know you may struggle to pay a bill, you could get in touch with your credit provider straight away.
 They may be able to offer you a solution that works for both sides and protects your credit score.

 Mistakes are the easiest item to remove from your credit score.
 They are more likely to happen than you may think, statistically, 1 out of 5 credit scores will have a mistake in it.

 A mistake may look minor to you but it can have a big impact.
 If you have moved house and didn’t change your address with a credit provider, two different entries can create the same entry twice with contradicting information.
 This can lower your credit score and, therefore, affect your ability to apply for credit in the future.